 By Julie Haviv

-NEW YORK, Jan 8 (Reuters) - The dollar gained against a basket of currencies on Wednesday as a better-than-expected data gauging U.S. private sector jobs growth suggested recovery in the world’s largest economy gained traction at the end of last year.
+NEW YORK, Jan 8 (Reuters) - The dollar rose against a basket of currencies on Wednesday as better-than-expected U.S. private sector jobs growth data suggested the recovery in the world’s largest economy gained traction at the end of last year.

 U.S. private employers added 238,000 jobs in December, more than expected and the best reading in 13 months, a report by a payrolls processor showed on Wednesday.
 ADP’s National Employment Report also revised November’s job gains higher.

 “It was without a doubt good report,” said Jacob Oubina, senior U.S. economist at RBC Capital Markets in New York.